copedrew9/dndproject/README.md

 bonus is re-split between attack and AC every turn, an arrow-catching shield's extra +2 applies only against ranged attacks, a robe of scintillating colors imposes disadvantage rather than changing a number.

+# Things still testing
+- Game Mode is still a work in progress.
+If you want to help out, please inform me of any interations that are not in Game Mode yet.